River Pike Fishing Tips

 You’ll also find that in river pike fishing that one particular pike may use the same deep channel more than once, so if you find yourself catching the same one more than once in the same stretch, don’t be surprised!

+A slightly more complex river pike fishing tip now.
 Being able to read the underwater features of a river is a key skill to master, but it's also a relatively simple one to achieve.
-You can measure the depth of the water by counting how long your bait takes to drop to the bottom and it is possible to estimate the underwater terrain by looking at the features that exist above the water line.
+You can measure the depth of the water by counting how long your bait takes to drop to the bottom and it is possible to estimate the underwater terrain by looking at the features that exist above the waterline.

 Learning the River